 When it comes to going viral online, there’s no real way of knowing what’s going to take off.
 Few people know this better than 32-year-old Brandon Pleshek of Clean That Up.
-We spoke with the third-generation janitor-turned-TikTok creator and Instagram influencer about the rise of his platform, and how the need for a mental break from pandemic stress turned into a successful TikTok account with almost 850k followers and an average of one million views per week.
+We spoke with the third-generation janitor-turned-TikTok creator and Instagram influencer about the rise of his platform, and how the need for a mental break turned into a successful TikTok account with almost 850k followers and an average of one million views per week.

 How He Got Started